CS222-UIUC/team-34-project/readme.md

 # Team 34 Project Description

 A full-stack web application with Next.js frontend and Flask backend.
+Join our forum to join and discuss in trending sports topics!
+Create discussions by making a post, and join others in discussion by making comments on their posts.
+Upvote and downvote posts to promote favorable behavior that you want in your community.

+Our project has two main components: Frontend, Backend / Database.
+The frontend allows users to interact with the application in a user friendly environment.
+You can login, create posts, comment, etc. by pressing buttons that link to functions in the backend, and create objects in the database.

 ## Prerequisites